Blue Guardian

 Blue Guardian Prop Firm Review 2026

-This Blue Guardian Prop Firm Review explores strengths and drawbacks of the trading firm, profiling how a relatively new prop trading provider grants skilled traders access to meaningful funding, streamlined rules, and a supportive path to larger capital.
-A proprietary trading firm (prop firm) typically evaluates traders under defined profit targets and risk limits, then offers a funded account where profits are shared under a set split.
-Blue Guardian operates through challenge-style evaluation tracks (such as Unlimited Guardian), and traders who pass move to a funded stage with drawdown rules, scheduled payouts, and scaling opportunities.
+This Blue Guardian Prop Firm Review examines the main strengths and limitations of the trading firm, focusing on how a relatively new prop provider structures access to funded trading capital.
+In a typical proprietary trading (prop) model, participants are assessed against defined profit targets and risk limits, and then may receive a funded account with profit sharing under a predetermined split.
+Blue Guardian uses an evaluation-style setup with track options (for example, Unlimited Guardian).
+Traders who pass move from evaluation to a funded stage that applies drawdown rules, includes scheduled payouts, and offers scaling opportunities where applicable.

 How It Compares to Other Prop Firms